Betclic/Betclic.BuildTools.Node/README.md

 PM > Install-Package  Betclic.BuildTools.Node
 `

-Add a new [MyCustomPackageTesterMyProjectName].wpp.targets file into your Visual project.
-This file allow you to run MsBuild tasks, especially node&npm commands for your front end build process (gulp, grunt, bower, ...).
+Add a new [MyCustomPackageTesterMyProjectName].wpp.targets file into your Visual Studio project.
+This file allows you to run MsBuild tasks, especially node & npm commands for your front end build process (gulp, grunt, bower, ...).

 A very simple *.wpp.targets could be